dwhan89/pitas/README.md

 **"Best Unbiased Pita on the Sphere™"**

 ------
-PITAS is an agile routine to compute power spectra of curved-sky in cylidrical projection (CAR, CEA).
+PITAS is an agile routine to compute power spectrum of curved-sky in cylidrical projection (CAR, CEA).
 The core of the routine is the *MASTER* algorithm implemented by Thibaut Louis.
 And it contains an implementation of *PURE-EB* to compute unbiased CMB polarization spectra.
 As a part of package, it contains DR3JJ routine to compute Wigner 3j symbols.

 ------